The Wrath of God: Plot

-De la Plata, however, hates priests, and several have been killed in the town of Mojada, which is under his control.
-He spares Van Horne once at his religious mother's insistence, but forbids him to perform any priestly functions.
-Van Horne sets about cleaning the church, assisted by choirboy Pablito.
-Keogh and Jennings pretend to inspect the mine, while Van Horne comes along to bless it.
-There is a cave-in, and the three men rescue Senora de la Plata and several miners.
+while Keogh and Jennings dine at de la Plata's hacienda.
+De la Plata, however, hates priests, and several have been killed in town.
+The next morning, Keogh and Jennings pretend to inspect the mine, while Van Horne comes along to bless it.
+There is a cave-in, and the three men rescue Senora de la Plata and several miners except one dying man.

-Van Horne defiantly declares that he will hold a mass the next morning to lure de la Plata into an ambush, but when Senora de la Plata shows up for the mass, he aborts his plan.
-Once again, Senora de la Plata shields him from de la Plata's hatred.
-It is revealed that de la Plata's father was brutally murdered and his sister and mother violated by Santilla's men, while the corrupt local priest stood by and did nothing.
+Van Horne defiantly declares that he will hold a mass for the deceased at 4 p.m. in the afternoon to lure de la Plata into an ambush, but when Senora de la Plata shows up for the mass, he aborts his plan.
+De la Plata spares Van Horne once at his religious mother's insistence, who shields him from her son's hatred, but forbids him to perform any priestly functions.
+It is revealed that during Mojada's liberation in his absence, de la Plata's father was brutally murdered and his sister (who later committed suicide, out of shame) and mother were violated by Santilla's men, while the corrupt local priest stood by and did nothing.

-Van Horne tries again, announcing that he will hold a procession at 9 am the next morning.
-He also tells the townspeople he will perform marriages and baptisms and hear confessions that night, hoping that they will be grateful enough to join the trio into taking up arms against de la Plata.
-(It turns out that Van Horne actually was a priest, and a devoted one at that, until a corrupt bishop embittered him.)
+Van Horne tries again, announcing that he will hold a procession at 9 a.m. the next morning.
+He also tells the townspeople he will perform: marriages, masses, communion, sacraments, baptisms and hear confessions that night, hoping that they will be grateful enough to join the trio into taking up arms against de la Plata.